Information for Fund Managers

 Albourne may update or revise this Notice from time to time and shall notify you as and when it does so.
 If Albourne intends to use, process or disclose personal data for purposes materially different than those described in this Notice, Albourne will inform you before proceeding with the use, processing or disclosure.

-Sensitive personal data includes racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation, information about the commission or alleged commission by a natural person of any offence, or about any proceedings for any offence committed or alleged to have been committed by a natural person, the disposal of such proceedings or the sentence of any court in such proceedings, or such information linked to related security measures.
+‘special category data’ includes racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation.